Lisa Lofland Gould Native Plant Program

 Lisa Lofland Gould, the Survey’s first director

-Lisa Lofland Gould was the first executive director of the Rhode Island Natural History Survey, a post she held from 1994 to 2004.
-Her accomplishments in education, the environment, and public policy, among many other fields, which improve our lives every day, are hard to overstate.
+Lisa Lofland Gould was the first executive director of the Rhode Island Natural History Survey, holding the post from 1994 to 2004.
+Her accomplishments in education, the environment, and public policy, among many other fields which improve our lives every day, are hard to overstate.

-In the early days of the Survey, Gould researched other states’ Natural History Surveys and helped define the mission and activities of our own.
-During her 10 years as executive director, she developed the Biota of Rhode Island publication series, the Rhode Island Naturalist bulletin, and a full calendar of annual public programs including the Ecology of Rhode Island conference, the Rhode Island BioBlitz biodiversity field day, and the Mark Gould lecture series.
-Gould also started and oversaw important Survey projects including the Ecological Inventory, Monitoring, and Survey program, the Biota of Rhode Island database, and the Rhode Island Invasive Species Council.
+In the early days of the Survey, Gould helped define its mission and activities.
+During her 10 years as executive director, she developed the Biota of Rhode Island publications, Rhode Island Naturalist bulletin, and a calendar of public programs including the Ecology of Rhode Island conference, the Rhode Island BioBlitz, and the Mark Gould lecture series.
+Gould also started and oversaw the Ecological Inventory, Monitoring, and Survey program, the Biota of Rhode Island database, and the Rhode Island Invasive Species Council.

-As Gould prepared to move to North Carolina in 2006, three organizations which owed her great debts, the Rhode Island Natural History Survey, Rhode Island Wild Plant Society, and University of Rhode Island Outreach Center, thanked her by creating a fund the proceeds of which support a regular public event such as a lecture, workshop, or seminar on the subject of Rhode Island’s wild plants in her name.
+As Gould prepared to leave the Survey in 2006, three organizations that owed her great debts, the Rhode Island Natural History Survey and the Rhode Island Wild Plant Society, both of which she helped found, and the University of Rhode Island Outreach Center, thanked her by creating a fund the proceeds of which support a regular public event on the subject of Rhode Island’s wild plants in her name.
 The initial fund was over $11,000.

 The Lisa Lofland Gould Native Plant Program is an event such as Lisa herself might give–a talk, walk, demonstration, workshop, or seminar–on rare and endangered, invasive, or otherwise interesting or thought-provoking plants or plant communities in Rhode Island.